ReemaAlshehri1/Arabic_Dialects_Identification/README.md

 # Arabic_Dialects_Identification
->description
-During this project i buit a model to identify which arabic dialect the giving sentence is.

-the model can predict 6 dialects:
+in this project i buit a model that can identify which arabic dialect the giving sentence is. the model can predict weather the sentence  belongs to these 6 dialects:
 -Eygypt
 -Gulf
 -Magreb